krsna24/open-source-Tic-Tac-Toe/CONTRIBUTING.md

 Welcome to the project!
 If you're making your first code contribution, here's what you need to know:

-- Don't worry!
-We're here to guide you.
 - The codebase is straightforward; start by reading the [README.md](https://github.com/vivekkdagar/Tic-Tac-Toe-Public/blob/main/README.md) for instructions.
 - If you encounter issues, reach out for assistance; we're a supportive community.